sunnybharne/cloud-landing-zone/Azure/VM/readme.md

 # Virtual Machines(VM)

 ## Vm Creation
+    - Basic
+        - Availability
+            - No infrastructure redundancy
-    - Redundancy
+            - Availability zones
+                - You can have multiple vm's in multiple az's in a region.
+            - VM scale sets (Comes with a load balancer)
+                - Dynamic scaling of multiple virtual machines.
+            - Availability sets (does not come with load balancer)
+                - more that two vm's
+                - Fault domains (Based on power source and network switch)
+                    - 2 machines with 2 fault domains will create 1 each vm's in seperate power supplys)
+                    - 4 machines with 2 fault domains will create 2 vm's each in seperate power supplys)
+                - Update domain (This for maintenance activity, up to 20 servers allowed)
+                    - 4 vm's and 5 update domains then only one vm will be updated for planned maintenance at a time.
+                    - 20 machines a 5 update domains then 5 vm's will be updated for planned maintenance at a time.
         - Security type
             - Standard
-        - Trusted launch
+            - Trusted launch virtual machine
-        - Confidential vertual machine
+            - Confidential virtual machine
         - Image
+            - Ubuntu
+            - Windows
+        - VM architecture
+            - Arm 64
+            - x64
         - Run with spot instances
         - Size
             - D series --> General purpose
             - E series --> High memory
             - B series --> Burstable(Variable cpu performance)
             - F series --> High GPU
+        - Enable hibernation
         - Administrator account
+            - Username
+            - password
+                - SSH public key
-        - Username,password
+                - Password
         - Public inbound port
             - None
             - Allow selected ports
                 - Http, Https, Ssh, Rdp
     - Disk
+        - Vm disk Encryption
+            - Encryption at host
         - Os disk (Temporary storage)
+            - Disk size
+            - Disk type
+                - Premium SSD
+                - Standard SSD
-            - Premium SSD, Standard SSD, Standard HDD
+                - Standard HDD
-            - Zone redundant storage
+                - Zone redundant storage(data replicated in three zones)
+                    - Premium SSD
-                - Premium SSD, Standard SSD
+                    - Standard SSD
+            - Delete with VM
             - Key management
                 - Platform managed keys
                 - Customer managed keys
-            - Platform and customer managed keys
+                - Platform managed and customer managed keys
-        - Enable ultra disk (More crazyer than Premium SSD)
+            - Enable Ultra Disk compatibility (More faster than premium ssd)
-        - Data disk for VM
+        - Data disks for vm's
-            - This can be detached and reattached to another vm
+            - Add extra data disk (This can be detached and reattached to another vm)
-            - This cant be attached to two different VM's at the same time (Use file shares to do that)
+            - This cant be attached to two different VM's at the same time (Use file shares to do that
+        - Advanced
+            - Use managed disks
+            - Ephemeral os disk
+                - none
+                - os cache placement
+                - test disk placement
+----------------------- Start from here
     - Networking
         - Vnet
             - every vm should be linked to a Vnet